szafranski/RH-access_point/README.md

 <br/>

-Set the WiFi country in raspi-config's Localisation Options: sudo raspi-config
+Set the WiFi country in raspi-config's Localisation Options:

+In terminal (SSH):
+sudo raspi-config

 <br/>